AisyluFattakhova/tc-assignment-1/README.md

   You can send out electronic invitations or deliver them in person.

 - **Make an entertainment plan**
   Think about what you’ll do:
   - Watch movies
   - Play board games
   - Dance
   - Sing campfire songs

 - **Buy food and drinks**
-  Take into account guest preferences and make sure there’s enough for everyone.
+  Take into account guest preferences and ensure there’s enough for everyone.

 - **Prepare a place to sleep**
   Provide enough sleeping arrangements:
-  - mattresses,
+  - mattresses
-  - sleeping bags,
+  - sleeping bags
-  - blankets,
+  - blankets
   - pillows

 - **Prepare entertainment items**
-  Games, movies, music, and board games are all helpful for having fun.
+  Games, movies, music, and board games are all useful for having fun.

 ---